Partial Quantum Shadow Tomography for Structured Operators and its Experimental Demonstration using NMR: PQST for structured operators

 \subsection{Non-X shadow tomography}

-In cases where the state or observable do not have $X$-structure, we can sample unitaries from smaller subsets $\{\zeta_d\}$ to extract relevant elements to estimate certain observables.
-As an example, see Fig \ref{fig:Xshadow}, we can determine all the elements given by \(\Omega_a\) from set \(\zeta_{1a}\) which consists of only 3 unitaries.
-Similarly, if we need to estimate a combination of terms like \(\Phi_a\) and \(\Omega_b\), then we can sample from subsets \(\zeta_{2a}\) and \(\zeta_{1b}\), respectively and construct the PSEs \(\widehat{\rho}_{2a}\) and \(\widehat{\rho}_{1b}\) separately and estimate all the \(\Phi_a\) and \(\Omega_b\) terms.
-Since this approach samples unitaries from subsets of tomographically complete sets, it is advantageous in comparison to performing full shadow tomography, which is demonstrated in Sec.~\ref{sec:Num}.
+In cases where the state or observable does not have an X-structure, we can sample unitaries from smaller subsets $\{\zeta_d\}$ to extract relevant elements to estimate certain observables.
+For example, if we need to estimate a combination of terms like \(\Phi_a\) and \(\Omega_b\).
+In that case, we can sample from subsets \(\zeta_{2a}\) and \(\zeta_{1b}\), respectively and construct the PSEs \(\widehat{\rho}_{2a}\) and \(\widehat{\rho}_{1b}\) separately and estimate all the \(\Phi_a\) and \(\Omega_b\) terms.
+Since this approach samples unitaries from a much smaller subset, it is advantageous compared to performing full shadow tomography.